jotavejv/css-sass-helper/README.md

 ```

 # Important
-The CSS file generated from this helper is a lot of classes, so keep in mind the performance and use some ***clean up css tool***.
-Strongly recommend the [purify-css](https://github.com/purifycss/purifycss)
+The CSS file generated from this helper is a lot of classes, so keep in mind the performance and use some *clean up css tool*.
+I Strongly recommend the [purify-css](https://github.com/purifycss/purifycss)

 ### Why?
 Sometimes we don't have much time and we need make the job faster, and create new classes for simple tasks like *positions*, *margins* and *font-sizes* consume a time.This "helper" helps do these boring tasks when we are in a rush.
 But this it isn't the best approach, knowing that you can improve your html and css by creating custom and reusables classes.